-2. Provide professional training and personal growth
+2. Provide professional training and growth opportunities

-The ideal company should be a place for growth.
 Your employees should be clearly aware of their career opportunities and experience personal growth throughout the year.

 Give team members new challenges and a goal to work towards, and incentivize them with rewards to foster a sense of purpose.
 They’ll be more likely to stick around if they know you’re willing to invest in their growth.

 3. Prioritize self-care and work-life balance